How to authenticate your domain name for email sending

 NAME (host): systemeio2._domainkey VALUE: key2.systeme.io.

-- Select the "TXT" option for adding the DMARC.
+1. Select the TXT option for adding the DMARC.

-- Return to the list of records to add the generated TXT to your account systeme.io to copy what is indicated in the screenshot below.
+1. Return to the list of records to copy and add the generated TXT from your systeme.io account.

-Here is how each line to be added to your host's DNS zone will look (these values are always examples):
+Here is how each line must be added to your host's DNS zone (these values are examples):

-- Check that your CNAME records are correctly configured on this site : DNS checker
+1. Check that your CNAME records are correctly configured using this site: DNS checker

 If you see a green check next to the exact value for your three CNAME records, it means that your domain name has been successfully authenticated.
-If you wish, you can also contact the support team for a verification on their end: https://systeme.io/en/support/contact-us
+If you want, you can also contact the support team here for a verification on their end.

-Note: In any case, you must contact support after performing the action: https://systeme.io/en/support/contact-us.
+Note: In any case, you must contact support here after performing the action.

-- Check that your DMARC record has been added by searching with your domain name on the site https://mxtoolbox.com/dmarc.aspx
+1. Check that your DMARC record has been added by searching with your domain name using this site: DMARC checker

-IMPORTANT: To send emails with the domain name you just authenticated, you must confirm the sender email address of your domain name by following the steps outlined in the article "How to confirm your email sender address".
+IMPORTANT: To send emails using your authenticated domain, you must confirm the sender email address associated with that domain following the steps outlined in the article "How to confirm your email sender address".